 The elements of a revision may depend on a set of properties, like data source URIs, user names, passwords… For a deployment to succeed, the target environment should provide a value for each one of these properties.
 More specifically:

-- Every enabled cluster of the target environment with Scheduler servers should define a value for every Scheduler property that parameterizes the tasks of the revision.
+Every enabled cluster of the target environment with Scheduler servers should define a value for every Scheduler property that parameterizes the jobs of the revision.

 Before deploying a revision, you can validate that the target environment defines all the required properties.
 Click the button for the corresponding revision and select the target environment that you want to validate.
 You can also add a comment to the validation.